 The Transformations Menu allows you to focus on managing your image manipulations rather than worrying about squeezing another image rendition into your workflow.

 I've provided below some common use cases of transformations we have available.
-Image Manager also allows for these transformations to be combined within your policy.
+Image & Video Manager also allows for these transformations to be combined within your policy.

 - Thumbnail images - resize, greyscale, watermark